Sh4bbY/dojo/README.md

 - `yarn test`: runs test-suites for all unit-tests
 - `yarn playground`: run nodemon on file `./src/playground.ts` and watch for changes
 - `yarn lint`: run static code checks
+- `yarn web`: run webpack-dev-server and bring up mars-rover mission-control

+### Recommended Order

+Before you dig into mars-rover missions, you first should complete a decent amount of basic and object-orientation challenges.

+So start with the basics before you head over to object-orientation or web.

 ### Start Implementing